Lucianolo/addressbookapi/Readme.md

 1. Register a user making a POST request to '/users/register'
 2. Authenticate the user making a POST request to '/users/authenticate'
 3. Use the obtained JWT Token as 'Authorization' header for POST request to '/addresses/add'
+3. Use a user's id in the post request's body to save the record in the user's collection
 4. Enjoy your Address Book!